phunc20/C-Kernighan-Ritchie/quotes.md

   ```
   - `for (i=0; expr; ++i)`.
 When exiting a for loop like this, `i` will retain its last value when still inside the loop.

+04. functions and program structure
+  - If the return type of a function is omitted, `int` is assumed.
+  - A function's `return expr` will be converted to the return type of the function if necessary.
 05. pointers and arrays
   - The address operator `&` only applies to objects in memory: **variables** and **array elements**.
 It cannot be applied to expressions, constants, or `register` variables.
   - A pointer is constrained to point to a particular kind of object: every pointer points to a specific data type.
 (There is one exception: a "pointer to `void`" is used to hold any type of pointer but cannot dereferenced by itself. (cf. more on this in Section 5.11.)